snkapple/Kapil-A-Blue-stamp-portfolio-/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Second Milestone
+### summary
+for my second milestone, I wrote code so that I was able to run the robot using Bluetooth.
+With that code with different inputs, I would match the input and if it was the correct input I would either make the robot go forward backward or turn left or right.
+I didn't use any new components I just programmed the motors to control their speed in direction. because they are dc motors they have two directions, so when programming them if I want it to turn right I have one motor turning normally while the other turns right.
+### Progress
+for my customization, I was able to add functionality with an ultrasonic sensor where it would follow an object.
+### Challenges faced
+One challenge I faced was with coding it I didn't really understand the way that the Bluetooth inputs were read so I didn't know how to make it so my robot was controlled.
+I then figured out I have to save my inputs as a variable then I used those to if I had a certain input it would drive a certain way whether it turned or went forwards or backward.
+### Next steps
+Next, I plan to add extra functionality with different sensors such as the photoresistors to react to the light levels and work with other sensors.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>